-There are many diverse job and career prospects for graduates.
-Current undergraduates are preparing for careers in veterinary medicine, medicine, law and graduate school.
-Others gain employment with private industry, research laboratories, or county, state or federal agencies.
-Some develop their own businesses as consultants and entrepreneurs.
+There are many, and diverse, career opportunities for graduates of these programs, including positions involved with pest management in crops and livestock production, stored products such as grains and processed foods and protecting structural systems such as houses from termites and agricultural biotechnology.
+Undergraduates of the entomology program are prepared to enter graduate programs in several disciplines, including entomology and have been successful in medical and veterinary programs.
+Others gain employment with private industry, research laboratories or county, state or federal agencies.
+Some develop their own businesses as consultants and/or entrepreneurs.

-The entomology faculty offers programs of study and research leading to the degrees of Master of Science and Doctor of Philosophy.
-All requirements of the Graduate College must be satisfied by each applicant.
-In addition, applicants for graduate programs in entomology are required to take the Graduate Record Examination and to submit their scores with their applications and transcripts.
-Students applying must be accepted by an adviser and approved by the departmental screening committee and department head before being admitted to the Graduate College.
-Each graduate student is under the direction of the major adviser and a selected faculty advisory committee.
+The Department of Entomology and Plant Pathology offers programs of study that lead to the MS of Entomology and Plant Pathology, the PhD in Entomology or the PhD in Plant Pathology.
+These programs offer students opportunities to specialize in a wide range of basic or applied research fields.
+To qualify for graduate study in entomology and/or plant pathology an applicant should obtain a solid background in the basic sciences, especially biology, chemistry, mathematics, English and communications skills.
+All requirements of the Graduate College must be satisfied for entry to the graduate programs.
+In addition, applicants for graduate programs should take the Graduate Record Examination and submit their scores.
+Students applying to the graduate program must be accepted into a research program by a major professor.
+The applicant must secure appropriate financial support in the form of a scholarship, fellowship or graduate assistantship to be negotiated with the major professor and department and be approved by the departmental screening committee and department head before being admitted to the Graduate College.
+Each graduate student is under the direction of the major professor as adviser and a selected faculty advisory committee.
 The program of study will be adapted to the individual's needs within the departmental and Graduate College guidelines.
 Graduate students are required to meet with their advisory committees every six months for program reports and examinations.
 Each student will follow a program of study and research approved by the student's committee and, except for the Master of Agriculture degree, must submit an approved thesis or dissertation and present a public defense.
 Students supported as half-time research assistants are expected to be active participants in the research projects of their major professors.
+Additional information regarding the graduate programs in Entomology and Plant Pathology may be obtained from the Department's website at: www.ento.okstate.edu/pdf/2005-Handbook.pdf.

-Environmental Science
+Environmental Sciences